doomkey/epitome/src/routes/docs/customization/templates/+page.md

 ## Usage

-Templates can be found on the menu > Customize.
+> Menu > Customize.

+Currently there are 3 available templates.
+More will be added in the future.